Benchmarking of Quantum Protocols: Conclusion and future outlook

 Finally, we investigated the performance of quantum digital signature protocol.
 We evaluated the effect of transmission loss and the error in the measurement setup on the security level of the protocol.
 Our simulation results showed that the transmission loss adversely affects the probability of repudiation significantly.
 To compensate for the degrading effect of loss, one can increase the number of transmitted qubits.

-It is worth nothing that in this paper, we have considered three-qubit VBQC protocol (we assumed three qubits at the server), which is a specific case of this protocol.
+{It is worth noting that in this paper, we have considered three-qubit VBQC protocol (we assumed three qubits at the server), which is a specific case of this protocol.
 One possible future research direction is to change the number of qubits at the server and examine the impact of this parameter.
-Moreover, we have assumed equal depolarization probability for all quantum gates to provide benchmarks.
-It is interesting to investigate the effect of each individual gate by considering different noise levels for quantum gates.
-Another possible future research direction is to consider the generalized QDS protocol with more than three parties \cite{amiri2016unconditionally}.
-It will be interesting to evaluate the scalability of this protocol in practical scenarios like metropolitan area networks.
-Finally, in this paper we evaluated the degrading effect of quantum memory noise on the performance of quantum money protocol.
-It will be interesting to investigate the robustness of the protocol to different sources of loss such as transmission loss and quantum memory loss.
+Moreover, other types of BQC such as multi-server BQC protocols \cite{morimae2013secure,li2014triple,sano2021multi} can be considered.
+Furthermore, in this work we have assumed equal depolarization probability for all quantum gates to provide benchmarks.
+It will be interesting to investigate the effect of each individual gate by considering different noise levels for quantum gates.
+Another possible future research direction is to investigate the robustness of the quantum money protocol to different sources of loss such as transmission loss and quantum memory loss.
+Finally, one can consider the generalized QDS protocol with more than three parties \cite{amiri2016unconditionally} and evaluate the scalability of this protocol in practical scenarios like metropolitan area networks.}

 In summary, in this paper we presented detailed performance analysis of several quantum protocols: quantum money, W-state based anonymous transmission, verifiable blind quantum computation, and quantum digital signature.
 The simulation results presented in this paper provides a better understanding of advantages and limitations of these protocols and paves the way for efficient design and implementation of these protocols in future quantum networks.